 A great number of people see feminists as angry, bitter people who don’t want anything to do with marriage or family.
 But they are only saying this because of the tone with which some social media feminists handle issues and the kind of statements they make.
 Some of these people who bash the movement have never read anything about feminism before.
 They don’t realize that them (if they’re female) and their siblings, wives and friends are educated and able to vote, read, write, work and get equal pay as their male counterparts because people fought for it.
 Realizing that this cause is a noble one should put things in perspective.
 Your like or dislike for a cause should stem from its ideals not from the individual lives of some of the people who champion it.
 We see some Christians and some pastors and people who should be role models in the faith acting wrongly and doing things that are not in any way associated with the ideals of Christianity.
 But do we see Christians dissociating themselves from the faith because of the bad eggs?
 No for most of us.
 This is simply because they know what they believe and what they stand for and it doesn’t depend on what someone else does.
 The same thing applies to Muslims.
 We hear about terrorist groups that associate themselves with Islam and cause harm to people by bombing public places, hijacking airplanes and kidnapping or killing women and children.
 But no true Muslim ever dissociates himself from the faith because they know that those actions are not in line with the ideals of Islam.
 Why can’t we extend this same attitude to feminism?
 That someone calls herself a feminist and does wrong doesn’t mean that feminism itself is wrong.

 Some people reject the concept of feminism on the grounds that men and women are not the same (biologically and physiologically) and so there can be no equality.
-But this line of argument is ridiculous.
+Gender equality does not mean samenss.
+T this line of argument is ridiculous.
 We believe that people of different races, tribes and ethnic groups are equal.
 Does that mean they are the same?
 We have people with dark skin and some with lighter skin.
 We have people with curly hair, some with straight hair.
 Even among the male gender, some people are well-built, some are lean.
 Some are short, some are tall.
 Do we now say that people are not equal because of their physical and biological differences?
 Who gets to decide who is superior to the other and with what parameters?
 The key similarity or reason why everyone is equal in value regardless of what they are or how they look like is because we are all humans.
 And because we are humans, we are equal in value.
 This is what feminism is about – reminding us about our humanity.
 Men and women are equal in value.
 No gender is superior or inferior to the other.
 That’s what feminism seeks to ensure.

 For every cause that starts out well, there are bound to be extremists and people who deviate from the original intent of the movement.
 For example, a popular or highly read scholar, writer or professor or an authority can decide to come up with her own theory maybe because of past experiences or deep-seated hatred and form her own branch or version of feminism.
 She might say something like: All women should start blackmailing men.
 Therefore, it is accepted as a type of feminism and says I name it blackmail feminism.
 Does it make it right?
 Does this mean that this is what the earlier proponents of feminism fought for?
 There are different types of feminism and some do not even align with my values yet the fundamental which the propounders fought for is still a worthy cause to me.
 That I am educated today, that I have a career today and some benefits I have today.
 Some women fought for it.
 Can we then say those who started it have done badly because of some extremists bastardizing the cause?